hyeonjin-cho/TranscriptionDynamicModeling/README.md

      - 1_TF_Atlas_workflow.py: extract count matrix of TF of interest
      - 2_rawCounts2freq.py: make individual PDF files from count matrix
 2. Codes used to generate all plots.
-3. Code used to run StochasticGene.jl
+3. Code used to run StochasticGene.jl (using smFISH, bursting data, and TF dwell time data as inputs)
    * makeswarm.sh: make swarm file
+   * fitscript_smFISH.jl: adjusted StochasticGene.jl

 All the rates were inferred using StochasticGene v.1.1.7